ScanMountGoat/ssbh_editor/README.md

 ## System Requirements
 SSBH Editor is lightweight and does not require a powerful system to run.
 The application runs on newer versions of Windows, Linux, and MacOS.
 The model rendering provided by ssbh_wgpu requires some graphical features not supported on older devices.
 Windows supports Vulkan or DX12, Linux supports Vulkan, and MacOS supports Metal.

+## Cross Mod Migration
+Cross Mod has been replaced by SSBH Editor.
+The material presets from Cross Mod will not work directly with SSBH Editor but can easily be converted to the right format following the steps below.
+1. Drag the `MaterialPresets.xml` onto [MatLab.exe](https://github.com/Ploaj/SSBHLib/releases) to create `MaterialPresets_out.numatb`.
+2. Drag the `MaterialPresets_out.numatb` file onto [ssbh_data_json.exe](https://github.com/ultimate-research/ssbh_lib/releases) to create a JSON file.
+3. Rename the JSON file to `presets.json` and place it in the folder containing SSBH Editor.

 ## Building
 Prebuilt binaries are only provided for Windows at this time.
 Users on Linux or MacOS will need to compile from source.
 With the Rust toolchain installed, run `cargo build --release`.
 Include the provided `presets.json` with the compiled executable.